The temporal order, events and social change: Thinking with Elias no. 6

 1.1 A new edition of Garth Massey’s (2016) Ways of Social Change sets out what are seen as “the major drivers of social change” as technology, science and innovation; social movements and social contention; war, revolution and political violence; corporations and the commercial transformation of material life; and the state and its use of public resources (Massey 2016: 101 and chapters 4 to 9).
 On one level these are not contentious, for under some circumstances and in some contexts all of them could propel changes of different kinds and degrees.
 At the same time, important questions are relegated.
 In particular, the key question of exactly what is meant by ‘social change’ – how much is enough to constitute social change at a general level – needs to be considered, while in Massey’s discussion it remains largely implicit.
-In addition, related questions such as whether change has to occur in a number of these spheres or whether one of them might be sufficiently crucial for transformation in it to have a domino effect on the others and achieve ‘social change’ generally, are also passed over.
-There is also the question of the ‘how’ of social change – how does change in technology, politics, war and so on come about at a micro-level?
+Also related questions such as whether change has to occur in a number of these spheres or whether one of them might be sufficiently crucial for transformation in it to have a domino effect on the others and achieve ‘social change’ generally, are also passed over.
+There is additionally the question of the ‘how’ of social change – how does change in technology, politics, war and so on come about at a micro-level?
 Why these spheres matter and the impact of changes in them are usefully considered, but not why changes in them happen in the first place.
 In addition, the question of why just these spheres are involved and why, for example, religion and political ideology, and cultural and communication systems, is also not discussed.

 2 Braudel and the structures of time